 Whenever you have a new idea or want to try something new, you’re going to get a little inkling.
 An inkling that will tell you not to do it.
 That hit of anxiety tells you that you shouldn’t take the risk because of all the “what ifs.”
 Our fight-or-flight brain doesn’t realize that there’s a difference between calculated risks and being reckless.
 Sure, forgoing the new idea can relieve you of your anxiety, but a pattern of playing small could lead to long-term depression.

 We tend to believe that our level of fear matches the level of risk.
-As if to say the more you scared, the bigger the risk.
+As if to say the more you are scared, the bigger the risk.
 This is one way of rationalizing a purely emotional state.
 Both fear and risk are relative to the person.
 A person can want to do the exact same thing as you with less fear.
 Does that make you or this person more right about the risk level?
 Most of the apprehension to something new is fear of the unknown.

 What to Do Instead

 Don’t be afraid to do something new because you never did it before.
-Yes it’ll a bit scary, stressful even.
+Yes, it’ll a bit scary, stressful even.
 You can also think of it as an adventure.
 Something you will learn from regardless of if you succeed or not.